 The Company accounts for stock-based compensation using the fair value method, which requires the Company to measure the stock-based compensation based on the grant-date fair value of the awards and recognize the compensation expense over the requisite service period.
 The Company recognizes compensation expense net of actual forfeitures.
-To date, the Company has granted stock options, time-based restricted stock units ("RSUs"), performance-based restricted stock units ("PSUs"), nod restricted stock units that may be earned subject to the Company's total shareholder return ranking relative to the software companies in the S&P Software and Services Select Industry Index ("S&P Index") for a specified performance periods, service periods, service periods, subject to certain performance conditions ("TSR PSUs").
+To date, the Company has granted stock options, restricted stock awards ("RSAs"), time-based restricted stock units ("RSUs"), performance-based restricted stock units ("PSUs"), and restricted stock units that may be earned subject to the Company's total shareholder return ranking relative to the software companies in the S&P Software and Services Select Industry Index ("S&P Index") for a specified performance period or specified performance periods, service periods, and in select cases, subject to certain performance conditions ("TSR PSUs").
+RSAs, RSUs, PSUs, and TSR PSUs are collectively referred to as "Stock Awards".

-The fair value of the Company's RSUs and PSUs equals the market value of the Company's common stock on the date of grant.
+The fair value of the Company's RSAs, RSUs, and PSUs equal the market value of the Company's common stock on the date of grant.
 These awards are subject to time-based vesting, which generally occurs over a period of four years.
 The Company recognizes compensation expense for awards which contain only service conditions on a straight-line basis over the requisite service period, which is generally the vesting period of the respective awards.
 The Company recognizes the compensation cost for awards that contain either a performance condition, market conditions, or both using the graded vesting method.

 The fair value of the Company's TSR PSUs are estimated at the grant date using a Monte Carlo simulation method.
 The assumptions utilized in this simulation require judgments and estimates.
 Changes in these inputs and assumptions could affect the measurement of the estimated fair value of the related compensation expense.
-Compensation expense associated with these TSR PSUs will be recognized over the vesting period regardless of whether the market condition is ultimately satisfied, however, the expense will be reversed if a grantee terminates prior to satisfying the requisite service period.
-For TSR PSUs containing an additional performance condition.
+Compensation expense associated with these TSR PSUs will be recognized over the vesting period regardless of whether the market condition is ultimately satisfied; however, the expense will be reversed if a grantee terminates prior to satisfying the requisite service period.
+For TSR PSUs containing an additional performance condition, a portion of the expense may fluctuate depending on the achievement of the performance conditions.
 All TSR PSUs will vest at the end of a three-year period.